northeastern-rc/rc-public-documentation/docs/source/gpus/multigpu-partition-access.md

     scancel <job_id> # where <job_id> is the ID of the Job we are cancelling
     ```

-- **You will also need to state whether it is for a class or for your own research work.
-If it is for a class, then the request should come from the instructor directly.**
+- **This multi-GPU setup is intended for research workflows only.
+For course-related multi-GPU needs, please refer to the course request form.
+Instructors should submit those requests directly through the appropriate channels.**
 RC staff should make sure that the instructor is contacted and educated about this and then create a reservation for all the students for the duration of the class.
 - Perform testing on 1,2,..(4,8) GPUs.
 Record runtimes for each test (calculate efficiency).